Heads Up on Head Injury

 - Slurred speech

-Find a concussion services specialist at Sanford Health locations in South Dakota, North Dakota or Minnesota.
+For a safe return to play, work with a concussion services specialist.
+Find an expert at Sanford Health locations in South Dakota, North Dakota and Minnesota.
 Need to be seen today?
-Our walk-in clinics can give you specialized care without an appointment.
+Get fast care at our walk-in clinics without an appointment.